 Corporations and other entities have daily requirements for file sharing, both within their organizations and among their larger external networks.
 These requirements are compounded by the need to demonstrate compliance with various industry mandates, such as HIPAA, SOX, the GDPR, and PCI DSS.
-The good news is there are effective alternatives to transferring files that close the many risks associated with FTP.
+The good news is there are secure FTP solutions that are more effective alternatives to transferring files that help to avoid the many risks associated with FTP.

 SFTP allows organizations to move data over a Secure Shell (SSH) data stream, providing excellent security over its FTP cousin.
 SFTP’s major selling point is its ability to prevent unauthorized access to sensitive information—including passwords—while data is in transit.
 The connection between the sender and receiver requires the user to be authenticated via a user ID and password, SSH keys, or a combination of the two.

-SFTP is often used for business trading partners to share information as it’s platform independent and firewall friendly, only requiring one port number to initiate a session and transfer information.
+Because SFTP is a more secure FTP solution, it's often used for business trading partners to share information as it’s platform independent and firewall friendly, only requiring one port number to initiate a session and transfer information.

 FTPS, known as FTP over SSL/TLS, is another option for businesses to employ for internal and external file transfers.